StratusLab/stratuslab.github.com/_posts/2012-12-03-docs-image-use-and-creation.md

 appliance as a starting point and create a new appliance by customizing the initial one.

+### Automated Process

 StratusLab provides the `stratus-create-image` command to automate the production of a new image based on an existing one.
-This takes three
+(NOTE: This command does not work on Windows.
+See manual process section.)
+This takes three inputs:
-inputs:

 * The Marketplace identifier of the starting image,
 * A list of additional packages to install, and